GhostFactoryMedia/GhostFactoryMedia/README.md

-- 👋 Hi, we are Ghost Factory!
+👋 Welcome to Ghost Factory!

-- 👀 We're interested in mind enhancing media (Generative AI)
-- 🌱 We're focused on resonating with the Universe
+👀 We're interested in Generative AI and mind enhancing media 🌱 We're focused on resonating with the Universe
-- 💞️ We're looking to collaborate on OAI and VisionPro projects
+💞️ We're looking to collaborate on OAI and VisionPro projects

-- 📫 How to reach us: send a raven
+📫 How to reach us: send a raven

 ⚡